Pixel 7: Software

 The Pixel 7 and Pixel 7 Pro shipped with Android 13 and version 8.7 of the Google Camera app at launch.
-It will receive at least three years of major OS upgrades with support extending to 2025, and at least five years of security updates with support extending to 2027.
+It was originally set to receive three years of major OS upgrades and five years of security updates, but the former was later increased to five years, with support extending to 2027.
 In addition to enhancements to Night Sight and Real Tone, camera features introduced on the Pixel 7 and Pixel 7 Pro include Guided Frame, Photo Unblur, and Cinematic Blur.
-A macro photography mode is also available on the Pixel 7 Pro to accompany its additional telephoto lens, as are upgrades to Super Res Zoom.
+A macrophotography mode is also available on the Pixel 7 Pro to accompany its additional telephoto lens, as are upgrades to Super Res Zoom.
 The Direct My Call feature and Recorder app both received performance upgrades, while Google announced that its VPN service from Google One would be bundled with the Pixel 7 series at no additional charge.
 The Pixel 7 and Pixel 7 Pro only run apps that have 64-bit binaries, the first Android smartphones with such a restriction.
 As part of a partnership with Google, Snapchat and TikTok announced support for 10-bit HDR video on the Pixel 7 series.

 Marketing

-Similar to the previous year, Pixel 7-themed potato chips were made available in Japan weeks prior to the phones' launch event.
+Similar to the previous year, Pixel 7-themed chips were made available in Japan weeks prior to the phones' launch event.
 In October 2022, Google partnered with the NBA to produce a series of advertisements for the Pixel lineup featuring multiple NBA athletes.
 In February 2023, Google released a commercial titled "Fixed on Pixel" which advertised the Pixel 7's Magic Eraser feature, ahead of its airing during Super Bowl LVII.
-Featuring Amy Schumer, Doja Cat, and Giannis Antetokounmpo, the 90-second commercial marked Google's second Super Bowl spot in a row which highlighted the Pixel line.
+Featuring Amy Schumer, Doja Cat, and Giannis Antetokounmpo, the 90-second commercial marked Google's second Super Bowl spot in a row to market the Pixel.
 The song "We Run This" by Missy Elliot is used in the commercial.
 "Fixed on Pixel" was positively received by viewers, with Northwestern University's Kellogg School of Management placing it among the highest-ranked spots of Super Bowl LVII.
-People and Teen Vogue both named it as one of the best commercials of the event, while CBS Sports ranked it as second-best and Tom's Guide labeled it as the best.
+People and Teen Vogue both named it one of the best commercials of the event, while CBS Sports ranked it as second-best and Tom's Guide labeled it as the best.
 It was the fifth most-watched Super Bowl LVII commercial on YouTube, and was ranked 12th on USA Today's Super Bowl Ad Meter, scoring 5.81 points on a scale of 10.
+In June 2023, the Pixel 7 Pro and Pixel Fold were featured in a series of comparative advertisements targeting the iPhone.